APCOvernight/sme-toolkit/docs/_docs/02-about-ppapi.md

 ---
 title: "About PinPoint API (PPAPI)"
 permalink: /docs/about-ppapi/
-excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
+excerpt: "Getting started with PinPoint API."
 last_modified_at: 2020-06-30
 redirect_from:
   - /theme-setup/